Check out the video below, they used Anamanaguichi music:

 I didn't know the animator was 23 and he already archeived a film award.
 Also he already contributed to films Son of Rambow and Hitch Hiker's Guide to the Galaxy, films I've already seen.
 It was an honour to meet the person himself and what surprised me is that he is actually a college drop-out and look at his success.

 His presentation talk was very interesting and I couldn't help myself writing notes.
 He was very passionate with film/animation theory and gave some of his thoughts within the industry.
+I think one of the messages he made was very useful and that is "Authenticity".
+Oh yeah the time lapse print screening seems really cool when he showed the process of Please Say Something.

 I've spoke to him after his talk and man was it cool.
 I've asked whether the 3/4 perspective camera was inspired by video games but he replied saying that Jason (John Arne Sæterøy) and Chris Ware known for their comic book are the inspiration.